lundeen-bryan/PhotoV/README.md

 ## Difficulties Encountered

+The site is based on a project I completed on a tutorial.

-Many of the features in the original tutorial were changed in this project such as the form because I felt that it was redundant to have a subscription email form in the footer AND in a form just above the footer.
+Many of the features in the original tutorial were changed in this project such as the form because I felt that it was redundant to have a subscription email form in the footer _AND_ in a form just above the footer.
 So this was changed to allow visitors to send email directly to the site email.
 The background of the form was also changed to a semi-transparent gradient background because I thought it looked nicer than the angle in the original.

 Slight difficulty modifying the navbar because it was originally custom made and not a bootstrap template.
 I modified it further to make it semi-transparent.

 Some difficulty on menu items which snap to each section.
-I may go back and change it to use a transition and "scroll-spy" in a future update.
+I may go back and change it to use a transition in a future update.

 [Back To The Top](#photov)